-There are two aspects to your life.
+There are two aspects of your life.
 One is the physical life that you are living – with assets such as a house, car, bank accounts, etc. You take care of these belongings in your lifetime and create a will to let people know what to do with your physical assets.
 The other aspect is your life associated with your computer and the Internet.
 You spend considerable time creating a collection of music/images/movies offline and online.
-You make posts on Facebook, LinkedIn, Google Plus and other social networking sites.
-You have emails that contain all types of information.
+You use Facebook, LinkedIn, Google Plus, Twitter, Microsoft Account, Yahoo, MediaFire, PayPal and other social or online accounts and you have important information stored in these accounts.

 Ever wondered what happens to all these online digital assets after your death?